MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/incidents-overview.md

 **Applies to:**
+- Microsoft Defender unified security operations center (SOC) platform, including:
+    - Microsoft Sentinel
     - Microsoft Defender XDR

-An incident in Microsoft Defender XDR is a collection of correlated alerts and associated data that make up the story of an attack.
+An *incident* in the Microsoft Defender unified SOC platform is a collection of correlated alerts and associated data that make up the story of an attack.

-Microsoft 365 services and apps create alerts when they detect a suspicious or malicious event or activity.
-Individual alerts provide valuable clues about a completed or ongoing attack.
+The Microsoft Sentinel and Microsoft Defender services create alerts when they detect a suspicious or malicious event or activity.
+Individual alerts provide valuable evidence of a completed or ongoing attack.
 However, attacks typically employ various techniques against different types of entities, such as devices, users, and mailboxes.
-The result is multiple alerts for multiple entities in your tenant.
+The result is multiple alerts, from multiple sources, for multiple entities in your tenant.

-Because piecing the individual alerts together to gain insight into an attack can be challenging and time-consuming, Microsoft Defender XDR automatically aggregates the alerts and their associated information into an incident.
+Because individual alerts each tell only part of the story, and because manually grouping individual alerts together to gain insight into an attack can be challenging and time-consuming, the Microsoft Defender unified SOC platform automatically identifies alerts that are related and aggregates them and their associated information into an incident.

 :::image type="content" source="../../media/incidents-overview/incidents.png" alt-text="How Microsoft Defender XDR correlates events from entities into an incident." lightbox="../../media/incidents-overview/incidents.png":::